sfreiberg/simplessh/README.md

 simplessh
 =========

-SimpleSSH is a simple wrapper around
+SimpleSSH is a simple wrapper around go ssh and sftp libraries.

 License
 =======